 Homeopathy

 Although very few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies to help alleviate symptoms of meningitis in addition to standard medical care to treat this condition.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type.
 A constitutional type is defined as a person's physical, emotional, and psychological makeup.
-An experienced homeopath assesses all of these factors when determining the most appropriate remedy for each individual.
-In the case of meningitis, these treatments must not be used without direction and supervision by an appropriately trained and certified homeopathic doctor.
+An experienced homeopath assesses all of these factors when determining the most appropriate remedy for each individual.- Apis Mellifica — for meningitis in children with such intense head pain that they bore their heads into a pillow

 Prognosis/Possible Complications